Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 Here is how the four major components of MVVM relate to each other (and to MVC):

 **View** &mdash; Responsible for displaying visual elements and controls on the screen.
-Subclasses of UIView, typically. </br>
+Subclasses of `UIView`, typically. </br>
 (Same as in MVC)

-**Model** &mdash; Objects that hold app data; typically structs of simple classes.
+**Model** &mdash; Objects that hold app data; typically, `structs` or simple `classes`.
 (Same as in MVC)

-**View Controller** &mdash; In MVVM, VCs still set up UI views, but they do not interact with the model.
+**View Controller** &mdash; In MVVM, VCs still set up UIView objects, but they do not interact with the model.
 Instead, the VC uses the View Model as a *mediator* and asks for what it needs in a format that will be ready for presentation.
-In MVVM, VCs should have absolutely no business logic.
+In MVVM, Controllers should have absolutely *no business logic.*

-**View Model** &mdash; Transform Model data into values that can be displayed on a View.
+**View Model** &mdash; Transforms Model data into values that can be displayed on a View.
 Sits between the View Controller and Model.
-Can be a class or struct,  but it is typically a class so that references of the same instance can be passed around in code.
+Can be a `class` or `struct`,  but it is *typically a class* so that references of the same instance can be passed around in code.

 ### The ViewModel